widged/gb-elm-language/en/program-flow/02-basic operators.md

 ### Operator Precedence

-Function application (calling a function by putting a space after it and then typing out the parameters) has the highest precedence of them all.
-What that means for us is that these two statements are equivalent.
+Function application (calling a function by putting a space after it and then typing out the parameters) has the highest precedence.
+These two statements are equivalent.

 ```elm
 $ elm repl